-We started the process by drilling holes from the inside of the van using the seam as a guide to where the hole would need to be.
-This would mean that we would then be able to Jigsaw from the outside almost doing a ‘dot to dot’ with the drill holes, as it would be easier to cut from the outside due to the exterior panel being flatter, meaning the foot of the Jigsaw would have a smooth surface to run along.
+First, create a guide for the Jigsaw to follow by drilling holes from the inside of the van, using the seam as a guide.
+This allows you to Jigsaw from the outside, almost doing a ‘dot to dot’ with the drill holes.
+It’s easier to cut from the outside due to the exterior panel being flatter, meaning the foot of the Jigsaw has a smooth surface to run along.

-Once we’d done the drilling, we made a hole large enough to fit the blade of the Jigsaw through, and then masking taped around the area so that we wouldn’t scratch the paint which wouldn’t be covered by the window.
-It quickly became obvious that masking tape was a terrible idea when we had to spend around two hours (!!) slowly peeling tiny pieces off the van, and for the other three windows we used gaffer tape, which was fine.
+Once you’ve finished drilling, create a hole large enough to fit the blade of the Jigsaw through.
+Next, tape around the area so you won’t scratch the paint which won’t be covered by the window.
+It quickly became obvious that masking tape was a terrible idea when we had to spend around two hours (!!) slowly peeling tiny pieces off the van.
+So, for the other three windows we used gaffer tape, which was fine.

-We also stuck a cardboard box below where we were cutting for the first window to avoid any sparks leaving a mark on the paint, but we decided it wasn’t worth it for the other three windows as we just washed the van after fitting the windows to avoid the flecks of metal marking the paintwork.
+We stuck a cardboard box below the area for the first window to avoid any sparks leaving a mark on the paint.
+However, we decided it wasn’t worth it for the other three windows as we just washed the van after fitting the windows to avoid the flecks of metal marking the paintwork.

-Once we had taped, it was time to start cutting out the hole.
+Once you have taped, it’s time to start cutting the hole for your campervan window.
 This was slightly nerve wrecking (and very loud!), but once you commit it’s fine.
 It’s definitely worth wearing a pair of goggles and some gloves, as lots of very hot flecks of metal were flying about – Dale currently has a cut on his nose from one!
 It probably took around 20 minutes to totally cut out the first hole.